Recurring checks for broken action links and public page errors

 Dashboard history for report and monitoring status

-When monitoring is worth it
+When monitoring is the better buy

 Monitoring is most useful for businesses that depend on forms, booking tools, order links, menus, landing pages, or third-party widgets that change outside a full redesign cycle.